nico4mcs/doc/doc/ElectricUnits.md

 $U=R*I$
 $U=\frac{U_E}{Q}$
 ---

-Voltage is the amount of potential energy per coulomb If we look at the example from before, we see that the cube has a potential energy of 3J
+Voltage is the amount of potential energy per coulomb.
+If we look at the example from before, we see that the cube has a potential energy of 3J
 <svg width="250" height="250" viewBox="0 0 500 600">